reyhaneh-moayeri/Nuxt3ProgramAndTickets/README.md

 - **server**: Contains the `data.json` file from which data is fetched.

-for starting the project follow the below instruction
+For starting the project follow the below instruction

 Use node js version 20